 When a child has a wheat allergy, even a small amount of wheat can cause a life-threatening reaction.
-For that reason, your child must avoid all foods that contain wheat.
+For that reason, your child must stay away from all foods that contain wheat.
 This sheet tells you more about your child’s wheat allergy.
-You’ll learn what foods to avoid, what to look for on labels, and how to prepare wheat-free meals.
+You’ll learn what foods to stay away from, what to look for on labels, and how to prepare wheat-free meals.

 Wheat is everywhere—sometimes in foods you don’t expect: